A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

 \subsubsection{Region fit}

-To deal with the crowded field of the cluster, we start with a crude model of the BCG and the ICL using a Multi-Gaussian Expansion \citep[MGE;][]{Cappellari2002} fit with the \textit{MgeFit} python package.
+To deal with the crowded field of the cluster, we start with a crude model of the BCG and the ICL using a Multi-Gaussian Expansion \citep[MGE;][]{Cappellari2002} fit with the python package \textit{MgeFit}.
 To capture the light distribution, Gaussians only share the same centre and are fitted on twisted isophotes.
-We restrict the fit to an ellipsoidal aperture following the position angle of the BCG as fitted by \textsc{SExtractor} and a major and minor axis of $150$~kpc and $130$~kpc, respectively.
-We voluntarily restrict this area to the whole extension of ICL in the cluster field, as our procedure includes only a simple estimation of the background.
+We restrict the fit to an elliptical aperture following the position angle of the BCG as fitted by \textsc{SExtractor} and a major and minor axis of $150$~kpc and $130$~kpc, respectively.
+We restrict our analysis to the brightest part of ICL, as our procedure includes only a simple estimation of the background.
 Hence, we preferred to focus on its brighter part, where the light profile estimation is the most robust.
 We mask all galaxies in this aperture.
-We find that the fit robustness is improved by removing the BCG and the ICL before fitting the other galaxies instead of accounting for them with elliptical profiles as in \textsc{Morphofit}.
+We find that the fit robustness is improved by removing the BCG and the ICL before fitting the other galaxies rather than accounting for them with elliptical profiles as in \textsc{Morphofit}.

 We continue our fitting procedure by defining the fitting regions.
 All galaxies are fitted (cluster members and other field galaxies) in a square based on a radius of four times their half-light radii, as estimated by \textsc{FLUX\_RADIUS} measurements.
 We rescale \textsc{FLUX\_RADIUS} values by $(1-\epsilon)^{-1}$, with $\epsilon$ being the ellipticity of the considered object.
 This is the equivalent of rescaling that radius to the major axis of the associated ellipse.
 It is comparable but slightly smaller than the value used by \textsc{Morphofit} as it considers a radius of five half-light radii instead \citep{tortorelli2023}.
 We define a region for each contiguous area of overlapping postage stamps associated with individual galaxies.
 In addition to these regions, we manually mask objects such as stars and their flares as well as galaxies with morphologies too complex for a singular elliptical profile, such as lensing arcs.
-These manual masks are not applied to cluster members to ensure they are all included in the mass model.
+However, we retain all cluster members as their light profiles are required by the mass model.